Legislative Assembly of Costa Rica: Debate about the number and election of deputies

 The Legislative Assembly is a unicameral body of 57 deputies whose number is constitutionally fixed and whose deputies are elected on closed lists nominated by the political parties according to a proportional system.
-Different experts have recommended the increase in the number of deputies as an urgent need to improve representativeness, but this proposal is highly unpopular among the population and generates rejection reactions.
+Different experts have recommended the increase in the number of deputies as an urgent need to improve representation, but this proposal is highly unpopular among the population and generates rejection reactions.

 A report by the United Nations Development Programme and the Center for Research and Political Studies of the University of Costa Rica recommended increasing the number of legislators to 82.